-These ideas—the things the competitors are doing—range from “heck, that’s not such a bad idea” to “what in all the marketing gods’ names are they thinking”, but they all have one thing in common: the sense of gut-wrenching urgency from the requester.
+These things that the competition are doing range from great ideas to really terrible ideas.
+But they all have one thing in common: the sense of gut-wrenching urgency from the requester.

-That said, let me be the person to tell you, right now, that as a small business owner you really need to filter out whatever your competitors are doing when it comes to advertising and just do you.
+That said, let me be the person to tell you, right now, that as a small business owner you really need to filter out whatever marketing your competitors are doing and just do you.
 Oh yes, I said that.

 Now, don’t for a second think I’m saying you should pay no attention to your competition at all.
 Heck no. One of the most important first steps for any new business or startup is a thorough competitive analysis (which should be periodically refreshed).
 This is not, however, so you can imitate their marketing plans, but because you absolutely need to be able to answer what makes you different from your chief competitors.
 Why should people buy from you, not them?
 How will you succinctly explain to people what sets you apart and makes you awesome?